-The introduction and growth of the Hotwalls Studios has led to an explosion of artisan work in the city, with artists using the studios to grow their brands, share ideas and make a greater impression on both a regional and national level.
+The introduction and growth of the Hotwalls Studios has led to an explosion of artisan work in the city, with artists using the studios to grow their brands, share ideas and make a greater impression on both a regional level and national level.

 One of those who has seen success from the Hotwalls Studios project is landscape artist Sadie Tierney, who moved in last year and has seen her creative spark turn into a roaring flame.